yugr/rust-slides/materials/materials.md

 # UB in C++

+- Updated Field Experience With Annex K — Bounds Checking Interfaces: https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1969.htm (2015)
+  * Assignee: yugr
+  * Status: DONE (20m)
+  * Field report on integration of `XXX_s` APIs from Annex K of C standard
+  * Not very portable (MSVC has slightly different APIs)
+  * Adopting is non-trivial:
+    + need to get buffer size somewhere, somehow
+    + need to check return codes
+  * Common mistakes:
+    + passing size of wrong buffers (e.g. source instead of dst)
+    + just use `strlen` to compute buffer size in `strcpy_s` (this is useless)
+    + duplicated `strlen` calls
+    + return values are hard to check (need new error handling strategy across app) and are poorly tested
+  * Design problems:
+    + allow custom design handlers (instead of pure trap)
+  * Conclusions:
+> The design of the Bounds checking interfaces, though well-intentioned, suffers from far too many problems to correct.
+> Using the APIs has been seen to lead to worse quality, less secure software than relying on established approaches or modern technologies.
+> More effective and less intrusive approaches have become commonplace and are often preferred by users and security experts alike.
 - Visual C++: Iterator Checks and Slow STL Code: https://codeyarns.com/tech/2010-09-10-visual-c-iterator-checks-and-slow-stl-code.html#gsc.tab=0 (pre-2010)
   * Assignee: yugr
   * Status: DONE (15m)